ScottLogic/Technology-Carbon-Standard/pages/categories/operational.md

 # Operational Emissions
 Operational emissions encompass the greenhouse gases emitted from an organisation's own technology infrastructure and operations.
 These are categorised into three groups - On-Prem, Cloud, and Generator emissions (O, C and G) - based on the level of ownership and control an organisation has over the assets.

+Understanding operational emissions allows organisations to quantify, monitor, and benchmark the climate impacts of their technology infrastructure and business operations.
+It enables setting emission reduction targets and strategies and facilitates compliance with current and emerging climate disclosure legislations.

 Emissions are further classified into direct and indirect sources: